epifluidlab/FinaleToolkit/README.md

 Fragment (`.frag.gz`) files are block-gzipped BED3+2 files with the following columns: `chrom` , `start` , `stop` , `mapq` , `strand`.

-We encourage you to use our comprehensive database, `FinaleDB`, to access relevant fragment files.
+We encourage you to use our comprehensive database, FinaleDB, to access relevant fragment files.
 Learn more about FinaleDB [here](http://finaledb.research.cchmc.org).

 ## Contact
 - James Li: lijw21@wfu.edu